RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 * [case on Westlaw](http://lawschool.westlaw.com/shared/westlawRedirect.aspx?task=find&cite=35+S.Ct.+387&appflag=67.12)
 * [case at Wikipedia.](http://en.wikipedia.org/wiki/Mutual_Film_Corporation_v._Industrial_Commission_of_Ohio)

 The state government of Ohio had passed a statute in 1913 forming a board of censors which had the duty of reviewing and approving all films intended to be exhibited in the state.

+Under the Ohio law:

+"Only such films as are in the judgment and discretion of the board of censors of a moral, educational or amusing and harmless character shall be passed and approved by such board."

-The board charged a fee for the approval service.
-The board could order the arrest of anyone showing an unapproved film in the state.
+The Ohio Board charged a fee for the approval service, and the Board could order the arrest of anyone showing an unapproved film in the state.

-Mutual Film Corporation, a movie distributor, argued that this licensing scheme and Ohio's censorship of movies violated its freedom of speech.
+When Mutual Film Corporation, a movie distributor, sued the Board arguing that this licensing scheme and Ohio's censorship of movies violated its freedom of speech, the company lost in the lower court and then appealed to the United States Supreme Court.

-The Supreme Court in a unanimous opinion noted the insidious power of movies to affect the sensibilities of women and children and dismissed Mutual Film's "freedom of speech" arguments without a second thought.
+In a unanimous opinion, the Supreme Court noted the insidious power of movies to affect the sensibilities of women and children and dismissed Mutual Film's "freedom of speech" arguments without a second thought:

-> [T]he exhibition of moving pictures is a business pure and simple, originated and conducted for profit, like other spectacles, not to be regarded . . . as part of the press of the country or as organs of public opinion.
-They are mere representations of events, of ideas and sentiments published and known, vivid, useful and entertaining no doubt, but, as we have said, capable of evil, having power for it, the greater because of their attractiveness and manner of exhibition.
+"[T]he exhibition of moving pictures is a business pure and simple, originated and conducted for profit, like other spectacles, not to be regarded . . . as part of the press of the country or as organs of public opinion.
+They are mere representations of events, of ideas and sentiments published and known, vivid, useful and entertaining no doubt, but, as we have said, capable of evil, having power for it, the greater because of their attractiveness and manner of exhibition."

-#### The Hays Code
+### The Hays Code

+Hollywood panicked at the propect of trying to distribute movies in fifty different states with fifty different boards of censorship and fifty different ideas about what makes a film "moral, educational or amusing and harmless."

-From 1915 (the date of the *Mutual Film* decision) to 1952, the film industry embarked on zealous self regulation to ward off the welter of state censorship laws that were passed to regulate morals and movies.
-The infamous [Motion Picture Production Code aka the "Hays Code](http://en.wikipedia.org/wiki/Motion_Picture_Production_Code)
+From 1915 (the date of the *Mutual Film* decision) to 1952, the film industry zealously regulated itself to show the states they need not worry about censoring Hollywood movies.
+The industry created the infamous Motion Picture Production Code aka the "Hays Code" and aggressively enforced it.

-The code had three general principles:
+Named after Will H. Hays, president of the Motion Picture Producers and Distributors of America from 1922 to 1945, the Code had three general principles:

 1. No picture shall be produced which will lower the moral standards of those who see it.
 Hence the sympathy of the audience shall never be thrown to the side of crime, wrong-doing, evil or sin.

 2. Correct standards of life, subject only to the requirements of drama and entertainment, shall be presented.

 3. Law, natural or human, shall not be ridiculed, nor shall sympathy be created for its violation.

 (From the Production Code, 1934)

-The Production Code became more stringent and obnoxious to filmmakers until 1952 when a "miracle" happened.

 ### *Joseph Burstyn, Inc. v.
 Wilson*